Contextually Private Mechanisms: Variations on Contextual Privacy

+In this section, we pick up the discussion started in \Cref{sec:whycp} and consider two variations on our definition of contextual privacy violations.
+The definition of a contextual privacy violation has a component that determines what it means for two types for an agent to be \textit{distinguished} by the designer, and a component that determines whether there is some difference to the outcome that would \textit{justify} the distinction.
+The variations we consider offer different notions of \textit{distinction} and \textit{justification}, respectively.

-In this section, we consider two concepts that strengthen contextual privacy.
-We explore these stronger concepts for both theoretical and practical reasons.
-On the practical side, these extensions may have desirable properties in some settings.
+We explore these concepts for both theoretical and practical reasons.
+On the practical side, these extensions may map onto design goals in some settings.
 On the theoretical side, these criteria help to illuminate connections to other desiderata in mechanism design, and illustrate which of our results are robust to alternative formulations of contextual privacy.
-In this section, we revert to the assumption maintained throughout \autoref{sec:sep} that the designer has access only to sequential elicitation protocols.